July 12, 2022: The Spotted Lanternfly Quarantine has expanded to include Sussex County. Find out what it means for you. More Info

 The Department of Agriculture manages Delaware’s Agricultural Lands (Aglands) Preservation Program.
-This program, established in 1991, allows landowners to voluntarily preserve their farms through a two-phase process.
+Established in 1991, this program allows landowners to voluntarily preserve their farms through a two-phase process.
 The first phase, which does not include any payment to the landowner, is known as an Agricultural Preservation District.
 In phase two, the landowner is paid to sell their farm’s development rights, known as an Agricultural Conservation Easement.

 A Preservation District is a ten-year, voluntary agreement where landowners agree to continue to use their land for agricultural purposes only.
-Landowners with forested tracts are also eligible to enroll their properties as a Forestland Preservation Area through the Forestland Preservation Program (although it currently has no funding).
+Landowners with forested tracts can also enroll their properties as a Forestland Preservation Area through the Forestland Preservation Program.

 Agricultural Preservation District Application